Rediscovering Intimacy: Tantric Alternatives to Pornography

 4. Increase the blood flow to the genital area, helping with arousal and, for men, with getting and maintaining erections

-I offer individual and couples’ tantric massage sessions in Teesside (within easy driving distance from Leeds, Newcastle, York, Durham) and London.
-Read more about tantric therapy treatments.
+I offer individual and couples’ tantric therapy sessions online and in Teesside and London.